Spaceface16518/website/content/about/index.md

 My name is **Amrit Rathie**.
 I'm a student at **Grapevine High School** (class of 2021) in Grapevine, Texas, studying computer science and exploring the wonders and intricacies of programming languages.
 I love FOSS and Rust, as well as music, cats, and biking.

-I'm a aspiring **PL researcher**, and I'm planning to major in Computer Science in college.
+I'm an aspiring **PL researcher**, and I'm planning to major in Computer Science in college.

 I know **Rust**, **Haskell**, **Go**, **JavaScript** (**Vue**, Angular, Ionic), HTML/CSS, Python, Java, C++, C#, C, Ruby, and Perl (in order of experience).